-The Equitable Learning Plan is provided to the students for distribution to their teaching staff in addition to being provided to Schools via the Disability Management System (DMS).
+The Equitable Learning Plan is provided to the students for distributions to their teaching staff.
+Teaching staff will also be able to access these via the Symplicity - Access System.
 Each Term, academic staff will receive an email notifying them of current ELS students and their adjustments.
 Staff should follow instructions contained within the email to ‘acknowledge’ receipt of adjustment information.

 Who is eligible for support?

 Any student who is living with a disability, long term medical condition and / or mental health condition or who is a carer of a person with a disability.
 This includes students with:

 - Sensory impairment – such as vision / hearing

 - Neurological condition

 The plan provides a list of adjustments to be implemented.
 It is the responsibility of the Academic and / or School to implement educational adjustments that apply to the classroom setting and assessments (with the exception of formal examinations, which are managed by the Examinations team*).

 If there are any queries or concerns about how the educational adjustments may be applied in a particular course, please contact the Equitable Learning Service to discuss with one of the advisors.